JingYeoh/FragmentRigger/README.md

 [![AsPectJ](https://img.shields.io/badge/license-MIT-yellowgreen.svg)](https://github.com/HujiangTechnology/gradle_plugin_android_aspectjx)
 [![JingYeoh](https://img.shields.io/badge/author-JustKiddingBaby-red.svg)](http://blog.justkiddingbaby.com/)

->This might is the library to manage fragments at the least cost of use. **Do not need extend any class!!!Do not need extend any class!!!Do not need extend any class!!!** the most thing must be said for three times!!! you just only cost one line annotation code when you are using `FragmentRigger`.
+>This might is the library to manage fragments at the least cost of use.
+**Do not need extend any class!!!Do not need extend any class!!!Do not need extend any class!!!** the most thing must be said for three times!!! you just only need cost one line annotation code when you are using `FragmentRigger`.
 *Principle of library is define the pointcuts for Fragment/Activity lifecycle methods and bind to the proxy class to execute.*

 ### Feature